 Before beginning, please note that tethering options are available to iPhones running iOS 4.3 or higher.
 Make sure that your data plan allows internet sharing.
 Some mobile operators do not support tethering options, and those who do may charge data tethering as an added "extra" on your monthly data plan.

-To create your mobile hotspot, you must also be in an area with good cellular coverage (3G or 4G).
+To create your mobile hotspot, you must also be in an area with good cellular coverage (4G or LTE).

 Connect your iPhone to your PC via USB cable.
 The iPhone will be recognized as a standard network connection and will automatically establish the connection on Windows computers.